 Foods that have a negative effect on our gut microbiome (limit these!!):processed sugars, refined flours, refined vegetable oils, fried foods, excess alcohol, and artificial sweeteners.

 Foods that nourish our gut microbiome (include these often!): dark leafy greens, cruciferous veggies like broccoli and cauliflower, onions, garlic, asparagus, fresh fruit (with an emphasis on berries), herbs and spices (a great source of polyphenols which help feed the good bacteria), fermented foods like sauerkraut, healthy fats found in nuts, seeds and olive oil, and adequate amounts of protein found in wild caught fish, eggs, poultry, grass fed meats, legumes, tempeh, sprouted tofu, collagen, or approved protein powders!

-Finally, when it comes to supporting our microbiome, a probiotic is an essential upgrade to any diet, helping improve digestion, and support your microbiome and overall well being.
+Finally, when it comes to supporting our microbiome, a probiotic is an essential upgrade to any diet, to help support intestinal health and promote a favourable gut flora.
 The Perfect Probiotic line has a range of potencies that fits everyone's needs.

 This can be the pillar that many of us find challenging, especially when we are spending most of our time in our homes.
 So with exercise - start small!
 A daily walk around the block goes a long way.
 Or try something like the 10-10-10 every morning: 10 pushups, 10 sit ups/10 second plank and 10 squats.
 By the end of one month you will have done 300+ of each!
 This can also be something done as a family routine, since everyone is around anyways.

 If you don't like that idea, there are so many different apps now that have quick HIIT workouts, which are proving to be one of the best forms of exercise around.
 I personally use the 7-minute workout app and love it.